The Wizarding World of Harry Potter – Hogsmeade

 This high-speed, outdoor rollercoaster is an absolute must for thrill-seekers.
 Step inside the Triwizard Tournament, choose to ride the Hungarian Horntail or the Chinese Fireball, and test your mettle in the tournament’s first contest!

 5 out of 5.
-But it is worth it.
+(But it is worth it.)

 What you wish you knew before you experienced it

 Many days you will probably spend more time walking from the attraction’s entrance all the way up the outdoor walkway and through the castle to the loading area than you will standing in line.
 Don’t forget to check out Ron’s car and the various Triwizard artifacts in the queue.
-In fact, after you ride the coasters, you may want to visit the queue again with your camera.

 OI fun fact